 Creating the images

 My photographic motivation is pretty simple: I am interested in photographing what is important to me in terms of communication and self-exploration, and so colour, shape, shadow and time are more important to me than particular motifs.
 Over the years I have focussed (pun intended!) mostly on photographing landscapes and cityscapes.
 But I am discovering the joys of photographing people who want to be photographed – a tremendously enjoyable process.
 However, this is increasingly with the ambition of communicating something, not just creating pretty images.

-I use a mixture of digital imaging, transparency (slide) film, and black and white print film.
-I am not that interested in camera equipment for its own sake – and whilst I prefer the look of film, I also like the convenience of digital… I am not a format fetishist!
+I mostly use a mixture of digital imaging, transparency (slide) film, and black and white print film.
+I am not that interested in camera equipment for its own sake – and whilst I generally prefer the look and feel of film, I also like the convenience of digital… I am not a format fetishist!

 I don’t have any offshore bank accounts that fund my photography, so everything I buy represents a major investment, or is a gift from a kind person who wants to offload equipment/support me.
 In any case, I try to live Bruce Percy’s line that your camera does not matter (others, such as Ken Rockwell, say the same thing).
 So the equipment I mostly use is listed here, rather than with each image in the galleries where it doesn’t belong (either enjoy the image or don’t, but forget about the machines used in making it).